diogoaurelio/schedoscopeWiki/Storage-Formats.md

 Parameters:
 * `schemaPath`: path to the Avro schema file.
 The path is relative to the view's `avroSchemaPathPrefix`, which defaults to `/hdp/dev/global/datadictionary/schema/avro` for the `dev` environment.
 This prefix can be changed by setting a different `avroSchemaPathPrefixBuilder` for a view.

+## Parquet

+View data can also be stored using Parquet:
+    case class Parquet()

 # External Storage Formats

 Schedoscope supports special storage formats used for storing view data outside of HDFS / Hive.
 With these formats, Schedoscope can also be used to schedule exports of views to targets like CSV files, key-value stores, or relational databases.